long123king/long123king.github.io/blog/11_python_functools_partial_wrap.md

 > In mathematics and computer science, currying is the technique of translating the evaluation of a function
 > that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions,
 > each with a single argument (partial application).
-> It was introduced by Moses Schönfinkel and later developed by Haskell Curry.

 from [Wikipedia: Currying](https://en.wikipedia.org/wiki/Currying)

 also notice the great figure behind the currying:

-> Haskell Brooks Curry (/ˈhæskəl ˈkɜri/; September 12, 1900 – September 1, 1982) was an American mathematician and logician.
+> Haskell Brooks Curry was an American mathematician and logician.
 > ...
 > There are three programming languages named after him, Haskell, Brooks and Curry, as well as the concept of currying,
 > a technique used for transforming functions in mathematics and computer science.